usc-isi-i2/kgtk/docs/transform/md.md

+## Overview

-Convert a KGTK input file to a GitHub markdown table on output.
+`kgtk md` converts a KGTK input file to a GitHub markdown table on output.

 The primary use for this command is to easily produce documentation files.
 However, there are instances in which the output of this command is more